StealthyCoder/palette/README.md

 ## Windows 3.11

-This will contain a VGA 8-bit 256 color based one palette for Windows 3.11.
+This will contain two VGA 8-bit 256 color based one palettes for Windows 3.11.

+- For modern monitors
+- For CRT/CRT-emulated monitors

 ## Windows 95/98